ilaine/chinesetextreuse/README.md

 Additionally, it aligns the resulting quotes and can arrange the results in a network format for exploration in outside tools.

 # Requirements
-This suite has been tested on a machine running Ubuntu 16.04 with an i7 processor and 64GB of RAM
+This suite has been tested on a machine running Ubuntu 16.04 with an i7 processor and 64GB of RAM and on MacOS.

 It requires the Anaconda distribution of Python 3 (minimum Python 3.6.3)